fhiso/tsc-governance/board/by-laws.md

 a.
 Chair meetings of the Technical Standing Committee;
 b.
 Oversee and report regularly to the Board about all standardisation
-    and specification work, Technical Projects and Technical Project Team activities.
+    and specification work, and other technical activities.
 As directed by the Chair, report about such activities to the membership;
 c.
-Administer the Technical Standing Committee Charter, and its
+Administer the Technical Standing Committee Charter;
-    Operations and Policy Manual;
 d.
 Work with the Membership Standing Committee Coordinator to ensure a
     full range of global standardisation and technical competency is available to FHISO;